bruceravel/demeter/documentation/Artemis/feff/index.rst

 The Atoms and Feff Window
 =========================

-.. todo:: Reorganize content so that table of contents makes sense.

 When you import crystal data from an :file:`atoms.inp` or CIF file, three things happen: